 All financial liabilities are due within one year or payable on demand.

 (c) Interest rate risk

-The Fund's interest bearing assets mainly comprise fixed interest rate bearing debt securities and bank deposits.
+The Fund's interest bearing assets comprised fixed deposits with banks (2018: debt securities and fixed deposits with banks).
 The Fund's bank deposits are exposed to short-term bank deposit interest re-pricing risk.